Shooting at the 1956 Summer Olympics – Men's trap

 The men's trap was a shooting sports event held as part of the Shooting at the 1956 Summer Olympics programme.
 It was the seventh appearance of the event.
 The competition was held from 29 November to 1 December 1956 at the shooting ranges in Melbourne.
 32 shooters from 18 nations competed.
 Nations were limited to two shooters each.
 The event was won by Galliano Rossini of Italy, with his countryman Alessandro Ciceri taking bronze.
-Between the two Italians was Adam Smelczyński of Poland, earning bronze.
+Between the two Italians was Adam Smelczyński of Poland, earning silver.
 They were the first medals in the men's trap for both nations.
 Ciceri had to win a three-way shoot-off for the bronze medal against the Soviet pair, Nikolay Mogilevsky and Yury Nikandrov; his win in that shoot-off made the men's trap the only shooting event in 1956 with no Soviets on the podium.

 Background

 This was the seventh appearance of the men's ISSF Olympic trap event.
 The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
 As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
 Very few women participated these years.
 The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
 In 2000, a separate women's event was added and it has been contested at every Games since.
 There was also a men's team trap event held four times from 1908 to 1924.

 Five of the top 10 shooters from the 1952 Games returned: silver medalist Knut Holmqvist and bronze medalist Hans Liljedahl of Sweden, fourth-place finisher František Čapek of Czechoslovakia, sixth-place finisher Ioannis Koutsis of Greece, and seventh-place finisher Galliano Rossini of Italy.
 Rossini had taken silver at the 1954 World Championships, behind his fellow Italian Cesare Merlo; Merlo did not compete in Melbourne (with Alessandro Ciceri joining Rossini on the Italian squad).
 World bronze medalist Hans Aasnaes of Norway did compete.

 Australia, Colombia, Japan, Malaya, the Philippines, and Venezuela each made their debut in the event.
 Great Britain made its seventh appearance, the only nation to have competed at each edition of the event to that point.